meltyourface/blank/posts/Dragons/Draconic-Language-Phonetics-Grammar-and-Writing-System/index.md

 Writing System:
 The writing system of Drakônsprakh uses a script inspired by the claws and scales of dragons.
 The script consists of elongated, curved lines resembling claw marks, and circular, scale-like symbols.

-Alphabet: Thirty-two characters make up the alphabet, including the 18 consonant and 4 vowel sounds.
+**Alphabet**: Thirty-two characters make up the alphabet, including the 18 consonant and 4 vowel sounds.
 The 32nd character represents the heavy sibilance in the language.

 The Draconic script is written vertically, with the first line starting in the top-right corner, progressing down, and subsequent lines continuing to the left.

-Example:
+**Example**:
 Dragôneth Zerthrakôneth khûvyntr (The Dragon guards the treasure hoard) Draconic script:
 [Dragôneth]